zhan4429/cs116_ctf/team22_report.md

 ```

-Using username as `bobo` and Password as `Football`, I successfully logged in `http://3.145.206.165/wp-login.php`.
+Using username as `bobo` and Password as `Football`, we successfully logged in `http://3.145.206.165/wp-login.php`.
 <img src="login.png" alt="Login page" width="40%">

-And I found the flag in Dashboard:
+And we found the flag in Dashboard:

 <h1><img src="bobo_flag.png" alt="bobo flag" width="60%"></h1>